Speedy37/UDKImportPlugin/README.md

 Currently this tool has some limitations :
  - The brush csg order is lost in the process, so you may have to rearange the brush order
- - Some materials expression are supported (MaterialExpressionTextureFlipBook for example)
- - Statimeshes can be automatically exported, but because the batchexport commandlet of the UDK does'nt produce valid FBX files, the tool export them in OBJ.
+ - Statimeshes can be automatically exported, but because the batchexport commandlet of the UDK does not produce valid FBX files, the tool export them in OBJ.
 Then use the Autodesk FBX Converter to convert the OBJ files to FBX for the importation.
 As a workaround, you export one by one asset from the UDK Content browser to FBX file.
 The tool will check for FBX file before OBJ, so you can still auto import non degraded mesh.

-How to use
+How to install
 ----------

 If you want the plugin beeing able to do the automatic OBJ exportation, you must install Autodesk FBX Converter 2013 (32 bits).